Eurydia/notes-on-clean-programming-language/content/_index.md

 | n < 0     = -1
 ```

-According to first implementation of `badSignum`, every implementation must return an integer.
-However, one of the guarded expression returns a Boolean value, which is not allowed.
+The first implementation of `badSignum` dictates that every implementation must return an integer, but a guarded expression returns a Boolean value.

-`badSignum` can be rewritten to have only one implementation.
+Furthermore, `badSignum` can be rewritten to have only one implementation.

 ```
 // Language: Clean